Other financial service activities, except insurance and pension funding industry leads the sector in terms of number of establishments

 Nsp = total number of establishments in the non-certainty employment strata in TE of 20 and over for an industry domain in each region

 b.
-Certainty Stratum (Establishments under the following: Section B and D, ICT core industries except J61902, Business Process Management (BPM) industries, Government Owned and Controlled Corporations (GOCCs) and with TE 100 and over)
+Certainty Stratum (Establishments under the following: Section B, D and J, ICT core industries, BPM industries, GOCCs and with TE 100 and over)

 c = denotes the certainty employment strata in TE of 20 and over